adwenpa/Our-Universe/README.md

 1. Clone the project https://github.com/adwenpa/Our-Universe.

-2. You will be able to run the app from Our-Universe/public/index.html.
+2. You will be able to run the app from your computer: ... /Our-Universe/public/index.html.

 3. I am using node v20.18.0, express -version 4.16.1

+Areas I covered:

 Web Development Capstone Features List 1.
 Choose at least two of the following: